Peerasu/my-first-repo/README-2.md

    - conda
 ### For step 3: Metagenome Assembling, ensure that your system have the following programs.
    - spades
-### For Binning step, ensure that your system have the following programs.
+### For Binning, ensure that your system have the following programs.
    - QUAST
    - bbmap
    - samtools
    - bedtools2
    - purge
    - conda
-### For Dashboard step, ensure that your system have the following programs.
+### For Dashboard, ensure that your system have the following programs.
    - conda